tomatoes

 That’s right.
 I’m usually so far behind the rest of the population that I can pick up the “new” technology at thrift stores for a fraction of the price once everyone else has moved on to the next new thing.
 How far behind am I?
 My tractor is turning 72 years old next month.
 My car is older than I am.
 I’m still using my 12-year-old printer (it was free!)
 And, fourteen years after its introduction, I finally bought an air fryer.

 I was pretty hesitant to buy one for several reasons.
 Did I really need another cooking gadget?
-Surely my ancient toaster over (an excellent thrift store score) would suffice?
+Surely my ancient toaster oven (an excellent thrift store score) would suffice?
 If I bought an air fryer, would I immediately slide down the slippery slope of buying junk food like frozen onion rings, mini corn dogs, and mozzarella sticks?

 Even accidentally winning a trivia contest about air fryer cooking two years ago didn’t convince me to purchase one.
 So thank you to the CSA members who finally convinced me to go for it!